DIRACGrid/DIRAC/docs/source/AdministratorGuide/ServerInstallations/environment_variable_configuration.rst

 DIRAC_DEBUG_M2CRYPTO
   If ``true`` or ``yes``, print a lot of SSL debug output

-DIRAC_DEBUG_STOMP
-  If set, the stomp library will print out debug information

 DIRAC_DEPRECATED_FAIL
   If set, the use of functions or objects that are marked ``@deprecated`` will fail.
 Useful for example in continuous integration tests against future versions of DIRAC